SpongePowered/SpongeDocs/source/about/future.rst

 There is a lot we would like to do.
 Specifically:

-* If Mojang releases an official modding API, we are interested in building the Sponge API on top of Mojang's modding API so Sponge plugins will work on both.
+* If Mojang releases an official modding API, we are interested in building the SpongeAPI on top of Mojang's modding API so Sponge plugins will work on both.
 * We may support client-side Sponge mods that could perform a variety of functions related to the client.